GScottAlder/the-road-to-learn-react/manuscript/chapter2.md

 ...
 ~~~~~~~~

 A workaround would be to define the wrapping function somewhere outside and only pass the defined function to the handler.
-Since it needs access to the individual item, it has to live in the inside of the map function block.
+Since it would need access to the individual item, it would have to live in the inside of the map function block.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~